blocknative/web3-onboard/packages/core/README.md

 ```

 **`preflightNotifications`**
 Notify can be used to deliver standard notifications along with preflight information by passing a `PreflightNotificationsOptions` object to the `preflightNotifications` action.
-This will return a a promise that resolves to the transaction hash or null `Promise<string> | null`.
+This will return a a promise that resolves to the transaction hash (if `sendTransaction` resolves the transaction hash and is successful), the internal notification id (if no `sendTransaction` function is provided) or return nothing if an error occurs or `sendTransaction` is not provided or doesn't resolve to a string.

 Preflight event types include
  - `txRequest` : Alert user there is a transaction request awaiting confirmation by their wallet